alanmasu/tiny-tpu/README.md

 ## Fork notes
+- To verify the portability of the SystemVerilog sources is possible to use Verilator using this command:
+    ```bash
+    mkdir -p log
+    verilator --lint-only src/*.sv > log/verilatorSV.log 2>&1
+    ```
-I've created a script to use `sv2v` to convert all sources into Verilog under `verilog/` folder.
+- I've created a script to use `sv2v` to convert all sources into Verilog under `verilog/` folder.
 It crates also a log file in the root to keep track of possible porting errors.
+- After the porting I tested the code with:
+    ```bash
+    mkdir -p log
+    verilator --lint-only verilog/*.v > log/verilatorV.log 2>&1
+    ```

 ## Table of Contents